TomaszOrda/advent-of-code-2024/README.md

-A record of my solutions for [2024 Advent Of Code][https://adventofcode.com/].
+A record of my solutions for 2024 [Advent Of Code](https://adventofcode.com/ "AoC").

 Solutions for each day and task are in separate files.
 Sumbmited (unoptimized) solutions are placed in a folder named old (soon to be added).